irev/ci4-ligatcode/README.md

 # ci4-ligatcode

 ### Codeigniter 4 CRUD Generator 1.0 (only Codeigniter 4)
 About :
 Codeigniter 4 CRUD Generator is a simple tool to automatically generate models, controllers and views from your tables.
 This tool is re-designed from the previous generator tool, Harviacode works for codeigniter 3.
 This tool will improve your writing code.
-This CRUD generator will perform complete CRUD operations, pagination, search, form *, form validation, export to excel, and export to word.
+This CRUD generator will perform complete CRUD operations, pagination, search, form *, ~~form validation, export to excel, and export to word~~.
 This CRUD generator uses bootstrap 4 style.
 You will still need to change the result code for more customization.

+## TASK lISH
+- [x] CRUD Generator
+- [x] MODEL, VIEW, CONTROLER
+- [ ] form validation
+- [ ] \(Optional) export excel
+- [ ] \(Optional) export word
+- [ ] \(Optional) export pdf

 * generate textarea and text input only
 Codeigniter 4 CRUD Generator Please visit and like [blog.simeedun.com](blog.simeedun.com) for more info and PHP tutorials.
 * Codeigniter 3 CRUD Generator Please visit and like [harviacode.com](harviacode.com) for more info and PHP tutorials.

-#### Preparation before using this Codeigniter 4 CRUD Generator (Important) :
+## Preparation before using this Codeigniter 4 CRUD Generator (Important) :

 On Controller app/Controller/BaseController.php , load database library, session library and url helper protected $helpers = ['html','text','form','session'];
-On file .env, set :.
+On file .env, set :
 Find CTR+F DATABASE
+``
-* database.default.hostname = localhost
+database.default.hostname = localhost
-* database.default.database = database
+database.default.database = database
-* database.default.username = username
+database.default.username = username
-* database.default.password = password
+database.default.password = password
-* database.default.DBDriver = MySQLi
+database.default.DBDriver = MySQLi
+``

 #### Using this CRUD Generator :